Media training has to be continually refreshed and updated

 Share your experience in uncovering sourced, verified and attributed facts and presenting those in a way that informs the public debate.

-Investigative journalism for some will mean getting their own back on those they see as the bad guys prior to transition.
+Investigative journalism for some will mean getting revenge on those they see as the bad guys prior to transition.

 That will inflame the situation.
 Start with the journalism basics and offer investigative journalism training only when the media landscape has matured.